cap-js/docs/advanced/odata.md

 ```

 One of the main use cases for such dynamic expressions is SAP Fiori,
-but note that Fiori supports dynamic expressions only for
+but note that SAP Fiori supports dynamic expressions only for
 [specific annotations](https://ui5.sap.com/#/topic/0e7b890677c240b8ba65f8e8d417c048).

-::: tip
+::: tip Use expression-like annotation values

 Instead of writing annotations directly with EDM JSON syntax,
 try using [expression-like annotation values](#expression-annotations), which